-Remuneration of Top Five Key Management Personnel in 2022
+Remuneration of Top Five Key Management Personnel in 2023

-The MAS CG Guidelines recommends the disclosure of the individual remuneration of the Company's top five key management personnel as well as their aggregate remuneration.
+The MAS CG Guidelines recommends the disclosure of the individual remuneration of the Company's top five key senior management executives as well as their aggregate remuneration.
 The Board considered this matter carefully and has decided against such disclosure for the time being as it is not a standard business practice to do so, having taken into account the highly competitive conditions for talent in the industry.